Is an internship right for you?

 Work experience is essential in today’s job market.
 But how do you gain work experience in your area of interest if you are in high school, college, or even changing careers?
 One opportunity to consider is an internship.

 Of course, one of the biggest benefits to internships is that they provide a foot in the door to possible full-time employment.
-Internships allow employers to evaluate potential employee candidates as well as allow the student to see if the company is a good fit.
-Not surprisingly, 93% of employers surveyed by the National Association of Colleges and Employers (NACE) reported plans to hire students for internship positions in 2011, up 7% from the previous year.
-Also found in this report is that 67% of interns were offered jobs after they completed their commitment.
+Dr. Luke Reese of Michigan State University Extension described internships as a “no-strings-attached mechanism to evaluate potential employment fits” for both the intern and the employer.
+Internships allow employers to evaluate potential employee candidates as well as allow the student to see if the company is a good fit by being immersed in the workplace culture.
+Not surprisingly, roughly 75% of employers surveyed by the National Association of Colleges and Employers (NACE) reported plans to hire students for internship positions in 2022, up by 22.6% from the previous year.

 Finding an internship that meets your career interests, financial needs, and educational expectations requires doing some research and investigation first.
 Seek assistance from teachers, counselors, job placement personnel, academic advisors, family members and friends.
-Online resources are also available at www.intern.careernetwork.msu.edu and www.internships.com.
+Michigan State University’s Career Services Network can connect you to internship opportunities through Handshake, on-campus job resources, and even stipend awards for unpaid internships through the generosity of MSU Federal Credit Union.
+The State of Michigan offers internships in 18 different departments across the state, providing practical real life work experience.
+Michigan State University Extension offers between 7-16 internships a year in its various departments for college students.
+Additional online resources to find internships are available at www.mitalent.org/internships and www.internships.com.